Use Provisioned Throughput

 How Provisioned Throughput works

-This section explains how Provisioned Throughput works by using quota checking through the quota enforcement period.
+Provisioned Throughput works by checking your usage against your quota during a defined quota enforcement period.

 Provisioned Throughput quota checking

-When the response is generated and the true output token size is known, actual usage and quota are reconciled by adding the difference between the estimate and the actual usage to your available Provisioned Throughput quota amount.
+After the response is generated and the true output token size is known, Vertex AI reconciles the actual usage and quota.
+The difference between the estimate and the actual usage is added back to your available Provisioned Throughput quota.

 Provisioned Throughput quota enforcement period

-For gemini-2.0-flash-lite, gemini-2.0-flash, gemini-1.5-flash-002, and gemini-1.5-pro-002 models, the quota enforcement period can take up to 30 seconds and is subject to change.
-This means that you might temporarily experience prioritized traffic that exceeds your quota amount on a per-second basis in some cases, but you shouldn't exceed your quota on a 30-second basis.
-The quota enforcement period for other models can take up to one minute.
-These periods are based on the Vertex AI internal clock time and are independent of when requests are made.
+For gemini-2.0-flash-lite and gemini-2.0-flash models, the quota enforcement period can be up to 30 seconds and is subject to change.
+This means you might temporarily have traffic that exceeds your per-second quota, but your usage shouldn't exceed your quota over a 30-second period.
+These periods are based on the Vertex AI internal clock and are independent of when you make requests.

-For example, if you purchase one GSU of gemini-1.5-pro-002, then you should expect 800 characters per second of always-on throughput.
-On average, you can't exceed 24,000 characters on a 30-second basis, which is calculated using this formula:
+For example, if you purchase one GSU of gemini-2.0-flash-001, you can expect 3,360 tokens per second of always-on throughput.
+On average, you can't exceed 100,800 tokens on a 30-second basis, which is calculated as follows:

 Control overages or bypass Provisioned Throughput